1. Home

 IFSS: Integrated Food Safety System

-Imported commodities: Food, drugs, cosmetics, biologics, and medical devices
+Imported commodities: Food, drugs, cosmetics, biologics, medical devices, and tobacco

 GAP: Good Agricultural Practices